-It is likely that many, if not most, of the legislative provisions considered in the 108th Congress will be reintroduced early in the 109th Congress.
+It is likely that most of the legislative provisions considered in the 108th Congress will be reintroduced early in the 109th Congress.
+H.R.
+3, for example, is very similar to House legislation in the last Congress.
 This Issue Brief does not discuss these provisions in detail.
-Rather, a detailed description of the legislation under consideration at the end of the last congressional session can be found in: CRS Report RL3226.
+Rather, a detailed description of the legislation under consideration at the end of the last congressional session can be found in: CRS Report RL32226.
 Highway and Transit Program Reauthorization Legislation in the 2nd Session, 108th Congress.
+For a historical discussion of surface transportation program issues at the start of the current reauthorization process, see CRS Report RL31665, Highway and Transit Program Reauthorization.